Go to AAD Home

 • TMVII spreads between people and may be transmitted via sexual contact, including in specific patient populations such as men who have sex with men or persons who travelled to Southeast Asia for sex tourism.1-4

-• Data indicate that TMVII infections has been circulating locally in Europe for at least several years.1
+• Data indicate that TMVII infections have been circulating locally in Europe for at least several years.1,5

 • In 2024, a TMVII case was reported in the United States.4 It is unknown whether this infection was acquired in Europe or in the United States.

-• Bacterial superinfection and scarring have rarely been reported.
+• Bacterial superinfection and scarring have rarely been reported.1

 Clinical appearance of Trichophyton mentagrophytes genotype VII infections in men in France, 2022.5